cbaur/vagrant-lamp-bootstrap/README.md

 This is a reduced-to-the-max Vagrant setup file for a quick development stack.
 It will:

-* setup a Ubuntu 14.04 LTS "Trustry Thar" 64bit box
+* setup a Ubuntu 16.04 LTS "Xenial Xerus" 64bit box

 * make the box accessable by the host at IP `192.168.33.22`

-* sync the current folder with `/var/www/html` inside the box
+* ~~sync the current folder with `/var/www/html` inside the box~~ Synchronisation can be set up via SFTP

 * automatically perform all the commands in bootstrap.sh directly after setting up the box for the first time